jsavargas/kindle-periodical/README.md

         "publisher": "Publisher Name",
         "subject": "Periodical",
         "description": "Set of news articles in one .mobi file",
-        # after make .mobi filename will be: Periodical_yyyy-mm-dd
+        # after make .mobi periodical, the filename will be: Periodical_yyyy-mm-dd
         "filename": "Periodical"
     }